nickmuse/legion/shoecalc.md

 </head>

-Shoe's Calculations 2021-2022

 Statistics have no feelings.
 Is there something more going on under the hood of LOL?
 Let's analyze.

 ### Defining the Scope
 - Sometimes the mighty fall.
 Sometimes players improve.
 For that reason, this data only includes gamedays over last 3 years.
-- This is meant to serve as a utility going into this season.
-For that reason, this data only includes receivers that are active for 2021-2022 and have more than 2 games on record.
+- This was calculated to serve some utility going into this season.
+For that reason, this data only includes receivers that are active for 21-22.
 - If a player had a PTD on record one year, it's safe to assume they spent some of that 'Game Played' at quarterback.
 To compensate for this, I subtracted half of a 'Game Played' to bolster their average.
+For players that I know played a full game at QB, the whole 'Game Played' has been removed from the data to bolster their average.

 ### The Data
 (click the AVGs to sort by them)